detroitenglish/docker-caddy-raspberry-pi/README.md

 ## Automagic https with Let's Encrypt

-You must provide a valid domain FQDN pointing to your docker server, and provide an email address as a startup parameter for LetsEncrypt signup and alerts.
+You must provide a valid domain FQDN pointing to your docker server, and provide an email address parameter for LetsEncrypt signup and alerts.

-Alternatively, you can provide your Cloudeflare credentials, and validate via DNS records by and using the following directive in your Caddyfile:
+Alternatively, you can provide your Cloudflare credentials, and validate via DNS records by and using the following directive in your `Caddyfile`:

 ```
 tls {